Jetour Zongheng F700: Powertrain dispute

-The exact amount of motors to be used by the CDM-O system in the Zongheng F700 is disputed.
-Websites such as CarExpert and Formacar say the Zongheng F700 will use a dual-motor layout, while websites such as BitAuto and multiple Chinese sources claiming it will use a quad-motor layout.
-However, it is more likely to use a dual-motor layout.
-The F700 will also use CATL's Shenxing battery already used by the Zongheng G700.
+The exact amount of motors to be used by the CDM-O system in the Zongheng F700 was disputed.
+Websites such as CarExpert and Formacar said the Zongheng F700 will use a dual-motor layout, while websites such as BitAuto and multiple Chinese sources claimed it would use a quad-motor layout.
+(Note: The CDM-O plug-in hybrid system shown at the reveal of the Zongheng series, which is the system to be used in the Zongheng F700, uses two motors.
+The CEM-O system for extended range EVs uses a quad-motor layout.)